 Once you have these two considerations nailed down, make sure that you select a cage that has easy attachment options.

-One thing I like all my current or potential chinchilla owners to think about and understand is that chinchillas will be inside of their cage for probably 96% of the time that they are alive.
+One thing I always emphasize to current or potential chinchilla owners is that chinchillas spend probably 96% of the time that they are alive inside of their cages.

-This is a long time spent inside of a cage over the course of 15-20 years.
+That adds up to a lot of hours spent inside a cage over the course of their lifespan, which is an average of 15-20 years.

-Why make their lives dull and not provide them with activities that can make their lives more comfortable and safer?
+Why make their lives dull and not provide them with activities that can make them more comfortable and safer?

-The more you put into the relationship, and the more your chinchilla has to do inside of the cage, the healthier and happier they will ultimately be.
+The more you put into the relationship, and the more your chinchilla has to do inside of the cage, the healthier and happier it will ultimately be.

-However, like we started off discussing, purchasing the correct chinchilla cage really doesn’t cost anything extra if you look in the correct spots such as Amazon.
+But as mentioned before, buying the correct kind of chinchilla cage doesn’t cost much more at all, if you look in the correct spots, like Amazon.

-It’s been a blast for me, and I’m sure it would be for you too.
+It’s been a blast for me, and I’m sure it will be for you, too.

 Do you recommend anything additional that we didn’t discuss in this post?